 Some people with knee pain take nutritional supplements called glucosamine and chondroitin.
 These are substances found in cartilage, and they help to maintain cartilage structure and slow cartilage deterioration in joints.

 Supplements in higher doses have been shown to reduce pain for about 60% of the people who take them.
 While this isn’t significantly high, for some it is worth a try as an alternative to surgery.
 Because they are used by your body to make cartilage, it may take up to 6 weeks to notice a difference.

-Talk to your doctor to find out if supplements might be a good option for you and your knee pain.
-And don’t forget to your labels carefully, as many of these supplements are made from shellfish, but there are some vegan versions as well.
+What are the best joint supplements for knee pain?
+Talk to your doctor to find out if supplements might be a good option for you.
+And don’t forget to read labels carefully, as many of these supplements are made from shellfish, but there are some vegan versions as well.

 5. Injections for knee pain

-Injections are another common method used to reduce inflammation and knee pain quickly.
-There are several types of injections, and your doctor can help to determine the best type for you.
+Injections are another common method used to quickly reduce inflammation and knee pain.
+There are several types of knee injections, and your doctor can help to determine the best type for you.